 For example, the Tax Cuts and Jobs Act, or the TCJA, was enacted in 2017 and made significant changes to corporate taxation, including the reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, the limitation of the tax deduction for net interest expense to 30% of adjusted taxable income (except for certain small businesses), the limitation of the deduction for net operating losses from taxable years beginning after December 31, 2017 to 80% of current year taxable income and the elimination of net operating loss carry backs generated in taxable years ending after December 31, 2017 (though any such net operating losses may be carried forward indefinitely), and the modification or repeal of many business deductions and credits.
-In addition, on March 27, 2020, then President Trump signed into law the "Coronavirus Aid, Relief, and Economic Security Act" or the CARES Act, which, among other things, suspends the 80% limitation on the deduction for net operating losses arising in taxable years beginning after December 31, 2017 and before January 1, 2021, permits a five-year carry back of net operating losses arising in taxable years beginning after December 31, 2017 and before January 1, 2021, and generally modifies the limitation on the deduction for net interest expense to 50% of adjusted taxable income for taxable years beginning after Dec.
+In addition, on March 27, 2020, then President Trump signed into law the "Coronavirus Aid, Relief, and Economic Security Act" or the CARES Act, which, among other things, suspends the 80% limitation on the deduction for net operating losses arising in taxable years beginning before January 1, 2021, permits a five-year carry back of net operating losses arising in taxable years beginning after December 31, 2017 and before January 1, 2021, and generally modifies the limitation on the deduction for net interest expense to 50% of adjusted taxable income for taxable years beginning in 2019 and later.
+The Tax TCJA resulted in significant changes to the treatment of research and developmental (R&D) expenditures under Section 174.
+For tax years beginning after Dec.
 31, 2021, taxpayers are required to capitalize and amortize all R&D expenditures that are paid or incurred in connection with their trade or business.
 Specifically, costs for U.S.-based R&D activities must be amortized over five years and costs for foreign R&D activities must be amortized over 15 years-both using a midyear convention.
 During the year ended December 31, 2022, the Company capitalized \$9.8 million and \$2 million of domestic and foreign R&D expenses, respectively.